KnowledgeForge/keymaker/README.md

 ### Model Options
 As it stands, the models available for use out of the box are `Huggingface` models and APIs implementing the OpenAI spec.

-KeyMaker is also designed to make it as simple as possible for you to [Add Your Own Model](#creating-custom-models)
+Keymaker is also designed to make it as simple as possible for you to [Add Your Own Model](#creating-custom-models)

 #### Huggingface (direct)
-Huggingface models are optional, and you need to install KeyMaker with `pip install "headjack-keymaker[huggingface]"`, then, simply import the `Huggingface` `Model` class:
+Huggingface models are optional, and you need to install Keymaker with `pip install "headjack-keymaker[huggingface]"`, then, simply import the `Huggingface` `Model` class:
 ```python
 from keymaker.models import Huggingface
 ```